 BLACK+DECKER 20V Max Handheld Vacuum

-While we don’t own this vacuum ourselves, we can tell you why we’re confident in placing it at the top of this category: It’s the NY Times Wirecuttter’s winning pick as The Best Handheld Vacuum.
+While we don’t own this vacuum ourselves, we can tell you why we’re confident in placing it at the top of this category: It’s the NY Times Wirecutter’s winning pick as The Best Handheld Vacuum.
 They said it “has more suction than any other cordless handheld vacuum” they tested, with the exception of a far more expensive (and not currently available) model from Dyson.

 It has a three-stage filtration system and, like the previous model, has cyclonic action to spin dust and debris away from the filter.
 And while the Wirecutter’s testing showed a less-than-ideal no-fade average of 10 minutes run-time per charge, they still picked it as their #1 choice.
 They said its strong suction makes up for any lack of longer battery life.

 It comes with a standing charging base and needs to be plugged into 120V power to charge.
 It has a little crevice tool and brush that remain onboard the vacuum for handy access.
+Plus, this little vacuum weighs just three pounds.

 Bissell Pet Hair Eraser Lithium Ion Cordless Hand Vacuum